by Gavin Hanson

 – – –

-Gavin Hanson is a reporter at Daily Caller News Foundation.
+Gavin Hanson is a reporter for the Daily Caller News Foundation.
 Follow Gavin on Twitter.